reswob10/HomeLabResources/README.md

 The [UK National Cyber Security Center](https://github.com/ukncsc/lme) has a great project for small/home offices to help them get started with logging.
 This can be used for home labs as well.
 Not a full SIEM solution, but a start.

-Offensive Security has a [great blog](https://www.offensive-security.com/offsec/tjnulls-guide-to-building-a-home-lab/)  with lots of details and links with a couple of videos [here](https://youtu.be/X3TyFji-jEw) and [here](https://youtu.be/Ed1ujM3xWNg)
+Offensive Security has a [great blog](https://www.offensive-security.com/offsec/tjnulls-guide-to-building-a-home-lab/)  with lots of details and links with a video [here](https://youtu.be/Ed1ujM3xWNg)

 Building ELK SIEM in in two videos, [part 1](https://youtu.be/HI072Rkthoc) and [part 2](https://youtu.be/mIXf2k9BQ3k)